martysama0134/how-to-general/windows-tips/how-to-automatically-open-a-list-of-folders-from-batch.md

 _Note2: in this case, it will open 2 folders specified in the 2nd argument of the `start` instruction_

-and then run the newly created `defdirs.bat`!
+...And then run the newly created `defdirs.bat`!